Skip to Content

 Autonomous mode

-The workflow executes all actions immediately without asking for approval.
+Actions execute immediately without asking for approval.

-• Write actions execute immediately
+• Reading actions run immediately

 • No approval requests sent